APP-Hom Method for Box Constrained Quadratic Programming: Numerical experiments

 The data was divided into two cases: dense NNLS problems (NNLS-D) and sparse NNLS problems (NNLS-S).

-We first compared APG-PAS algorithm with LBFGS-B and FNNLS on solving NNLS-D and NNLS-S. We use the residual $\|Ax-b\|$ and $\|g(x)\|$ to measure the precision.
-The results are shown in Table \ref{nnlsdresult} and \ref{nnlssresult}.
-It shows that our algorithm outperforms FNNLS.
-L-BFGSB is efficient for this data set, but the precision of LBFGS-B is not very high.
-Our algorithm is also efficient to solve such data set and can obtain higher-precision solution than LBFGS-B.
+We first compared the homotopy algorithm with LBFGS-B, ASA, MINQ8 \cite{huyer2018minq8} and FNNLS on solving NNLS-D and NNLS-S. We use the residual $\|Ax-b\|$ and $\|g(x)\|$ to measure the precision.
+The results are shown in Table \ref{table3} and \ref{table4}.
+It shows that the homotopy algorithm outperforms LBFGS-B, ASA, MINQ8 and FNNLS.
+FNNLS is not suitable for large-scale problems.

 $\bullet$ \textbf{Image debluring:} Image deblurring \cite{benvenuto2009nonnegative, hanke2000quasi} is a linear inverse problem, which discrete form is

 where $A\in \mathbb{R}^{N^2\times N^2}$ is a large ill-conditioned matrix representing the blurring phenomena, $\eta$ is modeling noise.
 The vector $x$ represents the unknown true image, $y$ is the blurred-noisy copy of $x$.